Rick Reynolds, LCSW

 Sad to say, if they had really been thinking and considering the impact of their actions, there is a good chance they never would have done this.
 I can't tell you how many times I've heard both men and women state that if they had known the consequences of their actions before they had acted, then they would have never done it.
 I think very few people rightly consider all the costs when they act out.
 For your sake and theirs, I wish they had been thinking.
 I'd have less people to help, but the world would be a happier place.

-These questions and others are very common in the early stages of recovery.
-I think we want to be very careful about the information we want to know, or what we think we want to know, because we can end up piling on all the feelings of victimization and powerlessness.
-Sometimes, these questions can feed our obsession for more and more details that really may not be helpful.
+These questions and others like them are very common in the early stages of recovery.
+I think the betrayed spouse needs to be very careful about the information they want to know, or what we think we want to know, because we can end up being buried in feelings of victimization and powerlessness.
+Sometimes, these questions can feed our obsession for more and more details that may not be helpful for us to know.

 Sections: